Gdansklol/writing-stories-01/README.md

 # 4.2 - Renaming & Sorting Stories in V6

-> n version 6 it is now possible to rename stories so in input.stories.js file
+> Storybook version 6 it is now possible to rename stories so in input.stories.js file
 > add small dot story name is equal to Small input small is the story and to the story name property.